-While you are not required to wear masks on campus, you are welcome to wear a mask in class.
+While you are no longer required to wear masks on campus, you are welcome to wear a mask in class.

 If at any time you fall ill, we ask that you do not come to class.
-Should you miss a class due to illness it is important to contact your professor as soon as possible and also get the notes from someone that is in the class for that day's lecture.
+Should you miss a class due to illness it is important to contact your professor ASAP and also get the notes from someone that is in the class for that day's lecture.